ReubenNarad/TSP_interp/context.md

 - `run_name`: Name of the policy run to collect activations from
 - `num_instances`: Number of TSP instances to process
 - `batch_size`: Batch size for processing
+- `chunk_size`: If set when calling `sae.collect_activations` directly, limits the number of instances processed per forward pass to avoid GPU OOM.

 This script calls `sae/collect_activations.py` to run the trained policy on TSP instances and extract activations from its encoder layers.